Xavier, GE Aviation Celebrate an Amazing Partnership

 GE Aviation’s Support to the Veteran and Military Family Center

 In 2018, GE Aviation pledged and additional $1.5 million to the Veteran and Military Family Center, bringing the total gift amount to $3 million in support of veteran and military-connected students at Xavier.
 As a result of this support Xavier has seen:

 - The dedication of a 2,200-square-foot space for use by student veterans.

 - Military-connected enrollment grow from 160 in 2015 to 310 in 2020.
 It is on a trajectory to reach 500 by 2025.

-- Retention rates continue to rise — most recently to 84 percent — the highest in the history of the Student Veterans Center.
+- Retention rates continue to rise — most recently to 84 percent — the highest in the history of the Veteran and Military Family Center.

 - Graduating military-connected students average a GPA of 3.49 in 2019 — up from 3.1 in 2015.